rafaelbernard/infrautil/README.md

 # infrautil
-Infrastructure util files, configurations and more
+Infrastructure util files, configurations and more.

+This is a Work In Progress!

 This is a collection of util configuration files, monitoring rules, configurations setups, infrastructure advices and everything else that can